How bullying crashed the Love Our Children USASM website

 Photo: Christopher Futcher / iStock

-, one fateful day in 2003 Ross began including information about bullying and cyberbullying on the Love Our Children USA℠ website.
+So in an effort to respond to the persistent requests—and to prevent more pain for children and families, one fateful day in 2003 Ross began including information about bullying and cyberbullying on the Love Our Children USASM website.

 The response to the bullying content was so overwhelming that a few days later incoming traffic temporarily crashed the site.